Source: https://bit.ly/2u8rRmR Public Domain Image

 Moeraki Boulders Physical Description

-In addition, most of these unique objects display a roughly spherical shape.
-Nevertheless, a rather small percentage of them possess a slightly elongated shape.
-The reason for the difference remains unknown.
-In addition, some of these geological marvels also possess large fissures, as well.
-Yet all of the Moeraki Boulders do have one basic factor in common.
-All of the boulders display a dark gray color, due to the particular nature of their composition.
+Some of these geological marvels also possess large fissures, as well.
+Yet all of the perplexing Moeraki Boulders do have one basic factor in common.
+All of the fabulous boulders display a dark gray color, due to the particular nature of their composition.

 Source: https://bit.ly/3yy1BCE Public Domain Image